A variety of transportation options make it easy to get around campus and the surrounding community.

 WSU Zimride helps you offer or request rides online for commutes, road trips, and popular events.

 A van pool is a great way to cut commute expenses.
 The University coordinates van pools from Palouse, Colfax, Colton, Uniontown, and the Lewiston/Clarkston Valley.
+Park and Ride lots let you park free during the day and ride the Pullman Transit bus to campus.

 You can always call a cab.